-A method for telling a conceptual story about a user’s interaction with your website or service, focusing on the what, how and why.
+A method for telling a story about a user’s interaction with your product, service, or website, focusing on the what, how, and why.

-To communicate a design idea by telling a story about a specific interaction that a system supports.
-Through creating user scenarios, you’ll identify what the user’s motivations are for coming to your site as well as their expectations and goals.
-User scenarios also help the team answer questions about what the product should do as well as how it should look and behave.
+To communicate a design idea by telling a story about a specific interaction for a specific user.
+Through creating user scenarios, you’ll identify what the user’s motivations are for using your product, service, or website, as well as their expectations and goals.
+User scenarios help teams consider both how the same user’s needs might vary depending on their context and how a diverse group of users in the same scenario might have different needs.
+By constructing user scenarios, you can help the team answer questions about how accessible, inclusive, and adaptive your product, service, or website is.

 How to do it

-Begin to list out the user’s goals, motivations, and the context/environment in which they interact with your site or service.
+- For each user, list out their goals, motivations, and the context/environment in which they interact with your product, service, or website.

-Share the user scenarios you’ve written with the larger team for feedback and refinement.
+- Share the user scenarios that you’ve written with the user group (and other relevant team members) for validation, feedback, and refinement.

 No PRA implications.
 No information is collected from members of the public.